Jolanrensen/docProcessorGradlePlugin/README.md

       val contentWithoutTag = tagWithContent
          .getTagArguments(tag = "example", numberOfArguments = 1)
          .single()
-         .removeEscapeCharacters() // remove escape character "\" from the content
+         .trim() // remove starting and trailing whitespaces/newlines .removeEscapeCharacters() // remove escape character "\" from the content

-      // While we can play with the other arguments, let's just return some simple modified content return "Hi from the example doc processor!
-Here's the content after the @example tag: \"$contentWithoutTag\"" }
+      // While we can play with the other arguments, let's just return some simple modified content var newContent = "Hi from the example doc processor!
+Here's the content after the @example tag: \"$contentWithoutTag\""

+      // Since we trimmed all trailing newlines from the content, we'll add one back if they were there. if (tagWithContent.endsWith("\n"))
+         newContent += "\n"

+      return newContent
+   }
 }
 ```